crispab/codekvast/DEVELOPMENT-GUIDE.md

     curl -X GET --header 'Accept: application/json' 'http://localhost:8081/webapp/v1/methods?signature=%25&maxResults=100'|jq . > product/dashboard/src/webapp/src/app/test/canned/v1/MethodData.json
     git add product/dashboard/src/webapp/src/app/test/canned/v1/MethodData.json

-from the root directory while `./gradlew :product:dashboard:bootRun` is running.
+from the root directory while `./gradlew :product:server:dashboard:bootRun` is running.
 When doing the capture, make sure that data from the three above mentioned sample apps is stored in the dashboard.

 (The JSON response is piped through `jq .` to make it more pretty for the human eye.)